wintercompchem/awscloud/documentation/instructions_for_use_instructor.md

 		cd byodcloud
 	```

 3. Using a command line editor such as vim, edit `instance_params.auto.tfvars` to specify the desired [AWS region](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html), [instance type](https://aws.amazon.com/ec2/instance-types/), and volume size which specifies the disk size for the instance.
 In our example we allocate 100 GB.
 The maximum value per instance is 2048 GB.
-In AWS the disk performance is tied to the volume size.
-We recommend not using less than 100 GB to avoid degradation of disk performance.

 4. Edit `students.auto.tfvars` to reflect your class roster.